 No, you may not seek additional payment.
 If an authorized service has been rendered for the injured worker's accepted work-related condition, he or she is not responsible for charges over the maximum allowed in the OWCP fee schedule or other tests for reasonableness.
 20 C.F.R. §10.801 (d) provides that by submitting a bill and/or accepting payment, the provider signifies that the service for which reimbursement is sought was performed as described and was necessary.
 In addition, the provider thereby agrees to comply with all regulations concerning the rendering of treatment and/or the process for seeking reimbursement for medical services, including the limitation imposed on the amount to be paid for such services.
 Therefore, if your bill is reduced by OWCP in accordance with its fee schedule, you may not charge the injured worker for the remainder of the bill.
 See also 20 CFR §10.813 and §10.815 (h).

 What is the Fee Schedule and how do I get a copy?

 The Federal Fee Schedule is applied to medical bills and to some durable medical equipment bills.
-Access the Federal Fee Schedule free of charge at http://www.dol.gov/owcp/dfec/regs/compliance/fee.htm.
+Access the Federal Fee Schedule free of charge on the OWCP fee schedule page.